BaiyangZhang/BaiyangZhang.github.io/_posts/2023-12-6-Transseries-Lecture-1.md

 The divisibility relation is reflexive and transitive, but not antisymmetric because, for example, $1 \mid 2$ and $2 \mid 1$ are not both true unless the integers are the same.

 As an example for quasi-order that is not necessarily a partial order is the relation of "being at least as easy to learn as" among different subjects.
 This relation can be reflexive and transitive, but it might not be antisymmetric because two subjects can be equally easy to learn without being identical subjects.

+If a partial order also satisfies the condition of completeness, meaning that any pair of the set is comparable, then it is called a `total order`, or a `linear order`.

 - - -